agforero/FTFramework/README.md

 #### Scraping: ####
 Scrapers can be immensely helpful with gathering huge swathes of data at once.
 Within the `/scraping/` directory, one can find `scraper.py`, a Python program that can help pull multiple FORTRAN files from a single website.
-It will save these files to a directory named from the website.
+It will then save these files to a directory named from the website, at which point the user can use `./addNew.sh ../scraper/<directory>` in `/main/` to add the files.
 To use, type:

 `./scraper.py <website url> <path to files> <extension>`
 - `<website url>`: the page on which links to each FORTRAN file are found.